 ARE KETONES BAD?

 Some vegetarians claim that ketones, which are chemicals formed from the digestion of fats, are bad for us.
 This is untrue.
 Mild ketosis is not harmful to the body.
 In fact, the so-called ketogenic diet is used for weight loss and even advocated by medical doctors for certain illnesses such as seizure disorders.
 (I do not recommend it, however.
 Seizures are due to other problems, such as dehydration and others.)

 Ketones are simply byproducts of fat breakdown.
-Since meats tend to have more fats in them, a person may produce more ketones when it is eaten.
-But it is not harmful at all and may be helpful, as they are far better than candida albicans infection and other problems that stem from overeating on sugars and starches.
+Since meats tend to have more fats in them, a person may produce some ketones when it is eaten.
+But this is not harmful at all.

 Just because one eats meat does not mean one will go into ketosis.
 This only occurs if one eats mainly fats for calories and does NOT eat carbohydrates much at all.
 I do not advocate a ketogenic diet, as I think it is not needed and is a bit stressful for most people.
 However, ketones, by themselves, are not harmful in small quantities.